weareblahs/UntitledMusicStreamingThing/README.md

 # How to get started?

+## Before you start

+You are required to provide your Spotify Client ID and Client Secret for the app.
+See `src/WebComponents/Backend/SpotifyClientData.jsx.template` for details on how to set it up.

 ## 1. Set up the server.

 The server is explicitly required for the usage of Untitled Music Streaming Thing, as it uses the server to log in.
 Host it locally on port 5000 for your own access.
 See [here](https://github.com/weareblahs/UMSTServer) for more details about the server.